 The Halloween House of Horrors is a family-run haunted house that is free of charge.
 Donations, however, are encouraged and go to the Vancouver Food Bank.

 Due to COVID-19, the Halloween House of Horrors didn’t take place in 2020.
 Fortunately, the haunted house returned in 2021.
 It operated from Friday, October 29th, until Sunday, October 31st (a.k.a.
 Halloween night).
-The sad news is it isn’t happening in 2022 (and may or may not take place again in the future).
+The sad news is it didn’t happen in 2022 (and might not ever take place again in the future).

 Halloween House of Horrors